MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/custom-view.md

 ## Create a Guides view configuration record

-Create a configuration record that tells HoloLens which view to use for the custom tab.
+Create a configuration record that tells HoloLens that view to use for the custom tab.

 1. In the left pane, select **Apps**, and then select **Guides** to open the Guides model-driven app.